kakearney/ecopath_matlab-pkg/README.md

 ### Prerequisites

 This software requires [Matlab R2015b](http://www.mathworks.com/products/matlab/) or later.

-For full use, it also requires the [Statistics and Machine Learning Toolbox](http://www.mathworks.com/products/statistics/).
+It also requires the [Statistics and Machine Learning Toolbox](http://www.mathworks.com/products/statistics/).

 No OS limitations beyond those required for Matlab itself.